bgreenlee/bgreenlee.github.io/_posts/2014-11-04-misleading-swift-compiler-errors.md

 That's just a for loop from zero up to, but not including, zero.
 And this code is fine, doing what it is supposed to do—nothing.

-However, try making the ending value of the loop negative.
+However, try making the ending value of the loop less than the starting value.
 This should be equivalent to the above:

 ```swift
 for i in 0...(-1) {